When you’re looking up text or values you’ll often want to use wildcards in your searches.

 Yes.
 Wildcards work with these functions: SUMIF, SUMIFS, COUNTIF, COUNTIFS, AVERAGEIF, AVERAGEIFS, VLOOKUP, HLOOKUP, MATCH

-What is the symbol for 'any' value in Excel?
+What is the symbol for 'any' (NOT BLANK) value in Excel?

 Use the asterisk (*) to represent 'any' value.